 10) I know some boarding facilities in town charge each day or part thereof.
 How do you count the days you charge for?

 We charge for the day you drop off regardless of the time.
 There is no charge on the pick up day if you pick up before noon.
 Please note WE ARE NOT OPEN SUNDAY AM.

 Our Castle is very secure.
 We are strong believers in the multi door system.
 Escape artists have no chance here at The Castle.

 We require Rabies and FVRCP vaccinations in order to board.
+IF your kitty is over 1 year of age they need to be spayed or neutered.
 If your kitty goes outdoors or lives with other pets that do go outside, flea prevention is also mandatory.
 Please look at our Health Check page for more information.